4d/docs/docs/API/datastoreClass.md

 #### Description

-The `Open datastore` command <!-- REF #datastoreClass.Open datastore.Summary -->connects the application to the 4D database identified by the *connectionInfo* parameter<!-- END REF --> and returns a matching `cs.DataStore` object associated with the *localID* local alias.
+The `Open datastore` command <!-- REF #_command_.Open datastore.Summary -->connects the application to the 4D database identified by the *connectionInfo* parameter<!-- END REF --> and returns a matching `cs.DataStore` object associated with the *localID* local alias.

 The *connectionInfo* 4D database must be available as a remote datastore, i.e.: